-- After adding the first account, Outlook will ask you if you want to add another account, where you can choose between Maybe Later or Let's Do It!.
+- After adding the first account, Outlook will ask you if you want to add another account, where you can choose between Maybe Later or Add.

-- If you choose Let's Do It!, just repeat steps 2-5 above.
+- If you choose Add, just repeat steps 2-5 above.

 You can always add more accounts later.
 Here's how to add another account (again, unlimited) later on.

 - In Outlook, tap on your account avatar in the top left corner, or just tap on the Inbox header.

 - Tap on the gear icon in the bottom left of the side menu to access Settings.